seantronsen/pvt/README.md

 ```

 **Windows Users**
-Provided this is a python project, it should be possible to run all of this on
+Provided this is a Python project, it should be possible to run all of this on
 Windows with minimal changes.
 It's likely a similar issue to the missing Qt
 installation will be presented on this operating system.
 Open an issue if you
 run into any trouble or submit a pull request if you rectify the issue on your
 own and want to share the solution with others.

-## Suggestions
+## Help & Suggestions

-Review the `pyproject.toml` file to see the package requirements for this
+- **Review**: Read through the `pyproject.toml` file to see the package
-project.
-It's imperative the packages in existing projects are compatible.
+  requirements for this project.
+It's imperative the packages in existing

-Additionally, bast on past experience with similar libraries and OpenCV,
-certain virtual environments will find a Qt package conflict issue which is
-typically the result of the Qt library packaged with matplotlib.
-If you find
-yourself in this situation, open an issue on the repository page and we can
+  projects are compatible.

+- **Qt Incompatibilities**: Depending on packages already within your Python
+  virtual environment, you may run into compatibility issues related to
+  ambiguous references to multiple Qt library versions.
+To verify the problem,
+  following the debugging steps outlined in this section.
+Likely culprits are
+  any other packages that come bundled with Qt by default like `matplotlib` and
+  `opencv-contrib-python`.
+The former rarely presents a problem, but OpenCV's
+  python packages often are the culprit.
+To resolve the issue, uninstall all
+  things OpenCV in the virtual environment and reinstall the **headless**
+  versions (e.g. `pip install opencv-contrib-python-headless`).

+- **Issues and Debugging**: Begin your debugging process by installing this
+  package into a fresh `conda` environment enabled with `python==3.9` as this
+  is the version used for development.
+From here, test out the implementations
+  provided in `demo.py`.
+If the demos run appropriate with this set up, an
+  incompatibility exists in your target environment.
+Based on past experience,
+  this typically occurs from an ambiguous reference to multiple Qt libraries.

+- **GitHub Issues**: If all else fails, don't hesitate to browse through
+  current and past GitHub issues to see if anyone else has found the same
+  problem (and potentially a solution).
+If there's nothing useful to be found,
+  don't hesitate to open a new issue and so we work though the problem
-work through it together.
+  together.

+## Acknowledgements

+This project was made possible by the efforts of the
+[PyQtGraph](https://www.pyqtgraph.org/) team.
+If you enjoy any feature of this
+package, be sure to check out theirs for specifics and more advanced use cases.